JAQuent/scripts-for-unity3d/README.md

 * **_moveCamera.cs_** is a script that moves and rotates a camera or effectively any other game object through a series of way points and stops a specified amount of time after arriving at each point.
 * **_LookAtPlayer.cs_** is a script that makes a game object look at the player the whole time.
 * **_screenRayTracker_** An experimental script that allows you to track what's on the screen in Unity.
 Check this folder for more details.
+* **_Load a JSON file_** An example how to load in a .json file into Unity3D.
+Check out this post to an explanation: https://jaquent.github.io/post/how-you-can-easily-load-data-into-unity3d-using-a-json-file/

 # Disclaimer:
 Except when otherwise stated in writing the copyright holders and/or other parties provide the programs 'as is' without warranty of any kind, expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.